barchart/marketdata-api-js/docs/content/subscriptions.md

   * Today's settlement price
   * More...

 This data is communicated to the SDK using a proprietary protocol called **DDF**.
-Each time a DDF message is received, it is passed to the callback:
+Each time a DDF message is received, it is passed to your callback:

 	const marketUpdateHandler = (ddf) => {
 		console.log(`Raw DDF message received: ${ddf}`);